Loktra/Data-Scientist/README.md

 3. Solve [Snakes & Ladders](/Snakes%20&%20Ladders.md).
 4. Commit and push your code to your new repository.

-To apply, please email akhil@loktra.com with your solution - Data Engineer as the first word in the subject line.
+To apply, please email akhil@loktra.com with your solution - Data Scientist as the first word in the subject line.
 Push all your code/answers in a Github repo along with a Readme.
 Include link of your code/solution on Github, and also send us a current resume in HTML, Plain Text, or PDF format.
 In the body of the email please explain why you would be a good fit for this job.